DariusX/ceposta-devops-ose/docs/setup-demo.md

     $PROJ_ROOT/bootstrap/build_docker_images.sh

 This script will automate building all of the docker images required for this project.
 It will either pull them from their respective repos or build them.
+[Why do we build some and pull others?]

     $PROJ_ROOT/bootstrap/run-docker.sh